The third of 2024's four major championships — the U.S. Open — is heading to Pinehurst Resort & Country Club from June 13-16.

 Rory's first of four major championship victories came at the 2011 U.S. Open at Congressional as a 21-year-old.
 He lapped the field, winning by eight shots.

 He's been in contention each of the last three years but hasn't been able to seal the deal.
-Will 2024 be the year he gets back into the major championship Winner's Circle?
+Will 2024 be the year that changes

 Best U.S. Open bonuses